-The Placement Survey consists of three sections, and should take about 90 minutes to complete.
-The three sections of the survey are:
+The Placement Survey consists of two sections and should take about 30 minutes to complete.
+The two sections of the survey are:

 The Placement Survey, which helps us learn about your chemistry background, is closed-notes, closed-book, and thus access to information and help other than that provided with the Placement Survey is in violation of the Honor Code.
 You are permitted the use of a calculator; calculators on smart phones or similar devices are not permitted.
 You may also use blank sheets of paper to work out numerical answers before selecting your answer.

-Section 3: Learning more about your chemistry background and interests
+Section 2: Learning more about your chemistry background and interests (Required for all students)

-You are permitted the use of a calculator; calculators on smart phones or similar devices are not permitted.
-You may also use blank sheets of paper to work out numerical answers before selecting your answer.
-Don’t worry if you are unfamiliar with the subject of the question – your choices of answers include “I have covered this in a class, but can’t remember how to do it now” and “I don’t think I’ve seen this before”.
+Don’t worry if you are unfamiliar with the subject of the question – your choices of answers will include “I have covered this in a class, but can’t remember how to do it now” and “I don’t think I’ve seen this before”.
 Select the appropriate choice and move along.
-You will have 30 minutes to complete Part One and an additional 30 minutes if you are asked to complete Part Two.

-Note that you are not required to take the Placement Survey if you plan to take a non-majors chemistry class, as for example CHEM 116(S) Chemistry and Physics of Cooking (which was offered in Spring 2016).
+Note that you are not required to take the Placement Survey if you plan to take a non-majors chemistry class, as for example CHEM 115, AIDS: The Disease and Search for a Cure (offered in Fall 2023).
 Classes like this can be taken without prerequisite and satisfy the Division III distribution requirement.
 Such classes do not count toward completion of the chemistry major, nor as prerequisite for other courses in the department.

 FAQS CHEMISTRY Placement Survey